WP-Translations/wpt-custom-mo-file/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

+= Usage =

+1. Select the textdomain in the list at *Tools > WPT Custom Mo File*
+2. Select your language
+3. Upload your custom .mo file
+4. That's it.
+Enjoy your Custom Translations

 == Frequently Asked Questions ==

 = Where can I find WPT Custom Mo File documentation and user guides? =